atdd-bdd/GherkinExecutorKotlin/src/test/resources/readme.md

 that can be expressed with tables.

 The first scenario is conversion from Fahrenheit to Celsius.
-You can add as many rows as you wish to this
+You can add as many variations in the calculation without having to write additional code.
+This scenario represents the data to the method which does the calculation and returns the result.
+It does not change, regardless of the underlying implementation or language.
 ```
 Scenario: Temperature Conversion
 # Business rule , Calculation